stitchfix/resque-brain/README.md

 * it allows for "retry & clear" on failed jobs, to re-queue the job and remove it from the failed queue in one step
 * it has a responsive design, thus working on mobile browsers

+## Other Features

+- Include rake tasks to monitor the health of your resque instances
+- UI focused on issues, not just dumping the contents of the queues:
+  - stale workers
+  - large queues
+  - failed jobs

 ## Planned Features

 - Visibility for resque-scheduler, if installed
 - Extensibility

 # UI

 ## Summary of all monitored Resques